Realworld raises $3.4M to help Gen Z navigate adulthood – TechCrunch

 Realworld has a big vision — founder and CEO Genevieve Ryan Bellaire told me her goal is “simplifying adulthood.”
 And the New York startup has raised $3.4 million in seed funding to make it happen.

-Apparently that’s something Ballaire struggled with herself in her early twenties.
-Despite being a lawyer with an MBA, she said she found herself “just totally unprepared for all these real world things,” whether that was figuring out housing or heath insurance — something I (a non-lawyer, non-MBA) can definitely relate to.
+Apparently that’s something Bellaire struggled with herself in her early twenties.
+Despite being a lawyer with an MBA, she said she found herself “just totally unprepared for all these real-world things,” whether that was figuring out housing or heath insurance — something I (a non-lawyer, non-MBA) can definitely relate to.

 “There’s tons of content out there out there that can tell you to fill out this form to sign up for a credit card, but you don’t know what you don’t know,” she said.
 “There’s not one place that defines adulthood.”